Toward a new theory of the fractional quantum Hall effect: Laughlin state at

 \subsection{Additional remark to the case of $N=7$ particles}

 Results obtained for the energy of the ground and the first excited states of a seven-electron system need a little more discussion.
-Laughlin suggested \cite{Laughlin83} that the ground state of an $N$-particle system at $\nu=1/3$ should have the total angular momentum ${\cal L}=3N(N-1)/2$.
+Laughlin assumed \cite{Laughlin83} that the ground state of an $N$-particle system at $\nu=1/3$ should have the total angular momentum ${\cal L}=3N(N-1)/2$.
 For $N=7$ this is ${\cal L}=63$.
 My exact results show that the ground state of the seven-particle system has the angular momentum ${\cal L}=63$ indeed, while the first excited states has the angular momentum ${\cal L}=57$, Table \ref{tab:ExactGSEnergy}.
-The difference between the energies of the first excited and the ground state equals $E_{\rm 1st}-E_{\rm GS}=0.0073 e^2/a_0$.
+The difference between the energies of the first excited and the ground state is very small and equals $E_{\rm 1st}-E_{\rm GS}=0.0073 e^2/a_0$.

 However, Kasner et al. \cite{Kasner94} also performed exact diagonalization calculations for $N$ electrons in the disk geometry.
 Their calculations showed that the ground state of the seven-particle system at $\nu=1/3$ has the angular momentum ${\cal L}=57$.
 This \textit{exact} result contradicted the variational theory of Laughlin, but the authors of \cite{Kasner94} could not resolve this ``dilemma'' and decided just to ``disregard this difficulty''.